-PIC uses a Windows Explorer-like model, with a navigation pane (tree view) and a presentation pane (list view).
+PIC uses a Windows Explorer-like model, with a navigation pane (tree view) at the window left and a presentation pane (list view) at the window right.
 When you select a sensor from the tree, the presentation pane shows a set of tabbed pages with sensor-specific information.